Clarifications

 Instructional Item 2

-Eddie has 5 tokens in his class prize baggy.
-He needs 8 tokens in order to get a prize from the class treasure box.
-How many more tokens does Eddie need in order to get a prize?*The strategies, tasks and items included in the B1G-M are examples and should not be considered comprehensive.
+Eddie has 10 tokens saved for a class prize.
+He spent 8 tokens to get a prize from the class treasure box.
+How many tokens does Eddie have left?*The strategies, tasks and items included in the B1G-M are examples and should not be considered comprehensive.

 Related Courses